UcarLab/AMULET/README.md

 ### MultipletCellIds_xx.txt ###

-Files with the MultipletCellIds prefix correspond to doublet cell ids with a q-value threshold specified by xx (i.e., 0.xx).
+Files with the MultipletCellIds prefix correspond to multiplet cell ids with a q-value threshold specified by xx (i.e., 0.xx).
 For example 01 implies a q-value threshold of 0.01.

 ### MultipletBarcodes_xx.txt ###